BackupTheBerlios/skunkweb-svn/trunk/PyDO/doc/manual.rst

 ``SyntaxError``, but you'll still be able to access it dictionary-style.

-Instances are obtained, not by directly invoking the PyDO class's constructor, but by calling one of various class methods, discussed below, that return single instances or lists thereof.
+Instances are normally obtained, not by directly invoking the ``PyDO`` class's constructor, but by calling one of various class methods, discussed below, that return single instances or lists thereof.

 PyDO is not an attempt to model all of SQL or its relational model.
 Its focus is on modelling those relations that tend to be both